italian dessert recipes

 Orange Cookies

-orange cookies These orange cookies came to me "by accident".
-I was making my anisette cookies and I had a divine revelation.
 OK, I really didn't.
 But I thought, "What the heck, lemme experiment with orange zest and fresh squeezed orange juice.
 And WOW - I looooooove these.

 Now, don't panic because of the anise.
 It's very very very slight and YOU DON'T have to use it.
-We use it tons in Italian cookie recipes.
+We use it tons in Italian cookie recipes .
 But, you're the cook.
 You're in charge.
 Yes!
 The kitchen is one of the places I get my way.
 (Ok I get my way a lot - but I don't let my family think I do.)

-These orange cookies is wonderfully fresh - IF you actually squeeze your orange juice.
+These orange cookies are wonderfully fresh - IF you actually squeeze your orange juice.
 BUT don't panic.
 There many substitutions and ideas you can check those out below.
+These are one of those one bowl easy to make cookies.
+So if your hurting your brain for a last minute idea - here you go!

 Orange Cookies

-YIELD: 3 dozen cookies - I have halved this!
+YIELD: 3 dozen cookies

 * 1 cup butter, softened